U.S. News Rankings

 Spelman College is a private institution that was founded in 1881.
 It has a total undergraduate enrollment of 2,145, its setting is urban, and the campus size is 39 acres.
 It utilizes a semester-based academic calendar.
 Spelman College's ranking in the 2014 edition of Best Colleges is National Liberal Arts Colleges, 65.
 Its tuition and fees are $24,634 (2013-14).

 Founded in 1881 as the Atlanta Baptist Female Seminary, Spelman College is the oldest historically black college for women in America.
-Located just five minutes outside of downtown Atlanta, Spelman is part of the Atlanta University Center, the largest consortium of historically black institutions of higher learning in the world.
-Freshmen admitted into the college are required to live on campus during their first year.
+Located just five minutes outside of downtown Atlanta, Spelman is part of the Atlanta University Center Consortium, the largest association of historically black institutions of higher learning in the world.
+First- and second-year students are required to live on campus.
 There are more than 60 organizations for students to choose from, including Greek life, which constitutes the largest group of students on campus.
-Known as the Jaguars, Spelman College is a member of the Great South Athletic Conference in the NCAA Division III, and it hosts seven varsity sports teams.
+Spelman College does not compete in intercollegiate athletics; instead, it offers a wellness program for all students.

 |School mission and unique qualities (as provided by the school):|